 - Your back will be cleaned with a solution.

 - A special needle will be used.
-Instead of injecting medication into the epidural space (an area near your spine), temporary medical wires called leads will be placed.
+Instead of injecting medication into the epidural space (an area near your spine), medical wires called leads will be placed.

 - Your doctor will use fluoroscopy (x-ray) to evaluate the position of the leads in the epidural space.